HiCraigChen/2048_AI/README.md

 The codes is in the `Env.py`

 # Search method
-My first attempt is to use search method to win the game.
+My first attempt is to use Monte Carlo tree search method to win the game.
 I tried to go through all the possible moves in the given search depth, and then compared the scores in the result to choose the best decision in the specific situation.
 The codes is in the `2048_Search.py`

 In this method, I set the depth from 1 to 5 and ran 100 times in each depth.
 Here is some result.
 Ps: Average win rate represents the chance to reach 2048.

 ## Depth:1